lotrekagency/formaggino/README.md

 - `npm run build` - Produces production version of library modules under `dist` folder.
 - `npm run dev` - Produces a development version of library and runs a watcher to watch for changes.
 - `npm run test` - Runs the tests.
-- `npm run test:watch` - Runs the tests in watch mode for development.
-- `npm run test:coverage` - Runs the tests and provides with test coverage information.
 - `npm run lint` - Lints the source code with ESlint.
 - `npm run prepare` - Run both BEFORE the package is packed and published, on local npm install without any arguments, and when installing git dependencies.
 - `npm run clean` - Deletes `dist` and `coverage` folders.
+- `npm run serve` - serve the index.html with http-server

 ## License